samfcmc/smartplaces-js/README.md

 Smart Places JS
 ===============================
+This is related with my master thesis.
 Allow your web application to get when the Smart Places Mobile app got tags around you from nearby BLE beacons.

 # Installation
+You have two ways of getting this library

 ## Manually
 * Get ```dist/smartplaces.js``` file and include it in your web application